Magnificat in E-flat major, BWV 243a: B

 Freut euch und jubilieret (Rejoice and celebrate) is set for SSAT in B-flat major and common time.
 In polyphony on an independent basso continuo, with pairs of voices in parallels, it resembles a setting by Sethus Calvisius, a former Thomaskantor.

 C

-Gloria in excelsis Deo (Glory to God in the highest) is set for SSATB and violins in E-flat major, on the text from the Christmas story, the Annunciation to the Shepherds.
+Gloria in excelsis Deo (Glory to God in the highest) is set for SSATB and violins in E♭ major, on the text from the Christmas story, the Annunciation to the Shepherds.
 It is written in "chordal fashion", a style found in Giacomo Carissimi, Johann Schelle (also a Thomaskantor) and Kuhnau, among others.

 D

 Virga Jesse floruit (The branch of Jesse flowered) is an "operatic" duet for soprano and bass in F major in 12/8 time.
 The text is part of a longer hymn, beginning like Virga Jesse floruit.
 Only the first 30 measures of this movement are extant.
 Bach used the music again in 1725 on a different text in his Christmas cantata Unser Mund sei voll Lachens, BWV 110, from which the missing part can be deducted.
 It was Alfred Dürr who noticed the similarity of the continuo parts of both pieces.